Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes: Research Method

 \subsection{Measurement Instruments}

-The questionnaire items measuring the core constructs of the UTAUT2 model were adapted from the original work by Venkatesh et al.~\cite{Venkatesh_2012_UTAUT2}, as they have been extensively validated in the literature.
-The frequency of actual LLM usage for software engineering tasks (\textit{Use Behavior, UB}) was assessed using a single-item, 6-point frequency Likert scale.
+The questionnaire items measuring the core constructs of the UTAUT2 model were adapted from the original work by Venkatesh et al.~\citep{Venkatesh_2012_UTAUT2}, as they have been extensively validated in the literature.\footnote{The complete list of items can be found in the appendix~\citep{online_appendix}.} The frequency of actual LLM usage for software engineering tasks (\textit{Use Behavior, UB}) was assessed using a single-item, 6-point frequency Likert scale.
 The seven predictor constructs were measured using a 7-point Agreement Likert scale, with the following number of items per construct: \textit{Performance Expectancy} (PE, 5 items), \textit{Effort Expectancy} (EE, 6 items), \textit{Social Influence} (SI, 5 items), \textit{Hedonic Motivation} (HM, 3 items), \textit{Facilitating Conditions} (FC, 4 items), \textit{Habit} (HB, 4 items), and \textit{Behavioral Intention} (BI, 3 items).
+Examples of items are “I find the use of LLM useful in supporting my job” and “People who influence my behavior think that I should use LLMs to support my job”.

 Regarding the dependent variable, no validated instruments were available in the literature; therefore, it was necessary to develop a measurement approach.
-This process involved the entire research team, ultimately leading to the decision to adapt the validated UB item from Venkatesh et al.~\cite{Venkatesh_2012_UTAUT2}.
+This process involved the entire research team, ultimately leading to the decision to adapt the validated UB item from Venkatesh et al.~\citep{Venkatesh_2012_UTAUT2}.
 The item was modified to incorporate the core definition of each specific usage purpose.
 In addition, to improve clarity, examples were provided for each purpose to ensure that respondents fully understood their meanings.
+For example, we developed the following item for UB1: “How frequently do you use LLMs to generate/modify artifacts (for example, code snippets, documents, etc.)”.
 This strategy allowed us to rely on a well-established measurement approach while ensuring that each usage purpose was effectively communicated to participants.
 Consequently, the frequency of LLM usage for each purpose was measured using a single item, six-point frequency Likert scale, resulting in five additional items in the questionnaire.

 In addition to the above, various demographic measures were also collected, such as gender, age, years of experience, and role.
 These measures allowed the recruitment phase to be balanced to ensure a heterogeneous, representative sample that is robust to influences from control variables.